Leannelb/all-goals-daily-study/100DaysOfCode/Ascending100daysnotes.md

 - to view  Open Preview (Ctrl+Shift+V)
 Day 56
-Following maxes tutorial
+Following maxes tutorial again to continue to impment our custom hook we made for form valadation
-- trying to connect to a firebase backend to pull our meals from a database instead of hard coding dummy data into our applicaton
+- tried to connect to a firebase backend to pull our meals from a database instead of hard coding dummy data into our applicaton
-- by the end of the video we resolved the bug - it was pretty simple in the end but did take the hour to find it.
-- a simple incorrect call to the api caused all the errors we were seeing.

 Day 55
 Following maxes tutorial again to continue to impment our custom hook we made for form valadation